Hardik27/Hardik27.github.io/_pages/about.md

 My interests in Computer Science lies particularly in domains such as Machine Learning, Natural Language Processing and Deep Learning and I aspire to continue diving deeper into these domains.
 Following this interest, I have successfully completed several projects in areas like Neural Machine Translation, Time series forecasting, Adversarial Learning.
 Furthermore, my Business as usual (BAU) at UBS comprises of developing back-end jobs using Java and PL/SQL to calculate various RISK calculations.
 I have also accomplished the migration of multiple back-end jobs and datasets to help enable the execution of these jobs on cloud.

 Apart academics and work, I enjoy playing sports.
 Sports instantly help me calm down and gather myself.
 Soccer has been one of my favorites.
-Along with soccer, I also relish cycling, playing cricket and Table-Tennis.
+Along with soccer, I also relish cycling, playing cricket and table-tennis.